Saphenion®: long-time results of vein glue

 Chan SSJ, Yap CJQ, Tan SG, Choke ETC, Chong TT, Tang TY.
 The utility of endovenous cyanoacrylate glue ablation for incompetent saphenous veins in the setting of venous leg ulcers.
 J Vasc Surg Venous Lymphat Disord.
 2020 Mar 20.
 PII: S2213-333X(20)30100-1. doi: 10.1016/j.jvsv.2020.01.013.
 [Epub ahead of print] PubMed PMID: 32205130.

 Cho S, Park HS, Lee T, Byun SJ, Yun WS, Yang SS, Kim H, Kim WS, Joh JH, Jung IM.
-CASS (CyanoAcrylate closure versus Surgical Stripping for incompetent saphenous veins) study a randomized controlled trial comparing clinical outcomes after cyanoacrylate closure and surgical stripping for the treatment of incompetent saphenous veins.
+CASS (CyanoAcrylate closure versus Surgical Stripping for incompetent saphenous veins) study is a randomized controlled trial comparing clinical outcomes after cyanoacrylate closure and surgical stripping for treating incompetent saphenous veins.
 Trials.
 2020 Jun 3;21(1):460. doi: 10.1186/s13063-020-04393-0.
-PMID: 32493398; PMCID: PMC7268719.
+PMID: 32493398; PMCID: PMC7268719.#

 Gibson K, Ferris B. Cyanoacrylate closure of incompetent great, small, and accessory saphenous veins without the use of post-procedure compression: Initial outcomes of a post-market evaluation of the VenaSeal System (the WAVES Study).
 Vascular.
 2017 Apr;25(2):149-156. doi: 10.1177/1708538116651014.
 Epub 2016 Jul 9.
 PubMed PMID: 27206470.